servecinska/border_collie_story/README.md

 **Importance of Responsible Breeding:**
 To limit the occurrence of genetic problems, it is crucial to conduct breeding following ethical and genetic principles.
 Responsible breeders aim to maintain the health and distinctive traits of the breed, avoiding excessive gene proliferation.

+# Research Problem
+- Lack of a single accessible knowledge source about registered dogs within the breed.
+- Absence of a pedigree tree to assess the degree of relatedness among dogs.
+- Difficulty in breed purification, involving the utilization of dogs exhibiting desired functional traits and having relationships with dogs burdened by genetic diseases.

+**Research Aims**
+1. Analyze the quality and quantity of registered dog data within the breed.
+2. Establish a unified database containing information on the largest possible population of Border Collie/Sheepdog.
+3. Create data visualizations in the form of a multi-generational pedigree tree.
+4. Determine correlations between the occurrence of diseases and crossed genetic lines.
+5. Develop a predictive model for disease occurrence in specific pairings.

+**Research Objectives**
+1. Identify databases with the most comprehensive collections of data on dogs within the breed.
+2. Seek access and permission to use data for research purposes.
+3. Process data by merging them, cleaning unnecessary information, identifying duplicates, addressing missing values, and organizing information into tables covering diseases, traits, pedigrees, work achievements, and sports successes.
+4. Identify correlations between data using available Data Science tools.
+5. Perform statistical analysis of data (Pandas, Numpy, R language).
+6. Visualize data (Matplotlib, Power BI).
+7. Build a model to extract more complex insights from the data.
+8. Test the model.